JDDoesDev/presentations/osmi.md

 <img class="chart" data-src="./img/resources_chart.png" border="none"> <!-- .element: class="fragment chart" data-fragment-index="1" -->

-Note: Only 30% can say with any certainty that they know there are resources, but the highest percentage says no.
+Note: Only 30% can say with any certainty that they know there are resources, but the highest percentage says no.  Does not include insurance coverage.

 <!--s-->